danielm-byte/danielm-byte/README.md

 ##  Hi, I’m Daniel

-I’m currently **learning programming** and building a strong foundation in web and software development.
+I’m currently **learning programming** and building a strong foundation in web and software development at 42 Tirana.

 ---